syncfusion-content/blazor-docs/blazor/diagram-component/annotations/appearance.md

 * By double-clicking the annotation.
 * By selecting the item and pressing the F2 key.

 Double-clicking any annotation will enable the editing and the node enables first annotation editing.
 When the focus of editor is lost, the annotation for the node is updated.
-When you double-click the node/connector/diagram model, the `DoubleClick` event gets triggered.
+When you double-click the node/connector/diagram, the `DoubleClick` event gets triggered.

 ## Set Annotation to read only